algernon/Kaleidocode/EEPROM/layout-of-the-eeprom.md

 This pretty much covers how data is laid out in `EEPROM`: we start with a small header, then we - or plugins we use - can request slices, and they will be allocated in a continuous manner.

 > **Being out of sync**: If we request a slice before our `KeyboardSettings` request, then the layout our firmware works with will be different than we have stored in `EEPROM`.
 This is what we call being out of sync.
-To avoid this, we either need to add further slice requests after the ones we already have, or we must move the contents of `EEPROM`, n way or the other.
+To avoid this, we either need to add further slice requests after the ones we already have, or we must move the contents of `EEPROM`, one way or the other.

+> **Note**: The layout of the EEPROM is not stored in the EEPROM, there is no table of contents, anywhere.
+The firmware is responsible for handling the layout itself, and this must be done with care.
+If we change the EEPROM layout, plugins will suddenly find themselves working with data that makes no sense.

 In the next section, we will look at how storage and retrieval works, in a little more detail.